ENACRobotique/Robots/static/communication/botNet/shared/README.txt

 Presentation :
     This library provides a lightweight network API designed to work on any single-threaded processor, including desktop computers, enbeeded computers and microconrolers.

-    Currently supported (also check other libraries for compatibilities, eg Xbee_API):
+    Currently supported architectures (also check other libraries for compatibilities, eg Xbee_API):
         * Debian/Ubuntu computers;
         * Arduino (ATmega328P) microcontroler;
         * LPC21XX microcontroler.

+    Currently supported link layers :
+        * I²C (for arduino and LPC21XX)
+        * UART (for arduino and linux)
+        * Xbee (for arduino and linux)

 Technical details :
     It relies on other API to handle the link layer, Xbee and UART especialy.
 See their